GDQuest/website/content/docs/guidelines/best-practices/tutorial-outline/index.md

 You'll learn:

-- What's an outline.
+- What an outline is.
 - Why you should always write outlines for your tutorials.
 - How to write an outline.

-Then, you'll get an example of a complete tutorial outline.
+You will also be able to refer to an example of a complete tutorial outline.

 ## What's an outline

-An article or tutorial outline is a rough plan that conveys the document's main points and structure.
+An article or tutorial outline is a rough plan that sets the document's main points and structure.

-It's a preliminary step professional writers and teachers use to iterate on a lesson or a course's content quickly.
+It's a preliminary step used by professional writers and teachers to plan a lesson and quickly iterate course content.

-We use them for individual lessons, videos, but also to plan series and entire projects.
+We use outlines for single lessons and videos, but also to plan series and entire projects.

 Professionals follow a process similar to outlining in many fields: